StackStorm/chef-stackstorm/README.md

 ## Usage

 Stackstorm nodes can have several roles these are **controller** and **worker**. **Controller** nodes run *API service*, *sensor container* and others.
 While workers execute actions on nodes so they run only *action runner* and *mistral executor* services.

+Usage of mistral is optional and provided by the mistral cookbook, details are [here](https://github.com/dennybaa/chef-openstack-mistral).

 ### stackstorm::controller and stackstorm::worker